freeatnet/tootsie/README.md

 ## Notifications

+Tootsie can publish notifications to AMQP as well as to webhooks.

-Normally, Tootsie will publish notifications to an AMQP exchange called `tootsie`.
+By default, Tootsie will publish notifications to an AMQP exchange called `pebblebed.river.<environment>`.
 Each event contains:

 * `event`: See below.
 * `reference`: If the job was posted with a reference value, this contains that reference.